 Industrial Translations Provide an Edge

 Over the years, Caterpillar invested heavily in industrial and other types of translations.
-In addition to product documentation, their code of conduct is translated today into 18 different languages and their entire website is available in 13 languages.
+In addition to product documentation, they translated their code of conduct into 18 different languages and made their entire website available in 13 languages.

 Here at GlobalVision, we strive to help industrial companies localize and translate their products for all international markets.
 In doing so, we enable them to reach out and generate business from markets outside their current ones.
 To give more credit to globalization, Caterpillar, or as many know it as CAT (not to confuse it with Computer Aided Translation), is in the Forbes 500 as one of the world’s largest leading businesses.
 Steal a page from their success story by not settling for the status quo.
 Go global and don’t stop growing your global reach!